HeekangPark/jekyll-hk-api-doc/README.md

 4. Create directories: `_api/`, `assets/api/examples/`
   - `_api/` : Directory where yaml files will be stored
-  - `assets/api/examples/` : Directory where the response example(in json) of apis's will be stored
+  - `assets/api/examples/` : Directory where the response examples(in json) of apis's will be stored

 5. Write yaml in `_api/`.
 Available keys for yaml is listed below: